datalab-dev/archv-py/README.md

 You may need to add poetry to your PATH in your shell config file

-## 3. Set project specific python version with pyenv to 3.8.10

-Install 3.8.10 with pyenv:
-`pyenv install 3.8.10`

-Set local version to 3.8.10:
-`pyenv local 3.8.10`

-## 4. Install dependencies with poetry
+## 3. Install dependencies with poetry

 run:
 `poetry install`